wang-joseph/wang-joseph/README.md

   </p>
 </details>

-Now that I think about it, the majority of the pins here are already pinned on my profile... too bad!
 <details>
   <summary>Other than that, that's pretty much it.
 Check out some of my friend/people I've worked with's profiles I guess (hope they don't mind me throwing them in here).</summary>